lilycandoit/daily-vocab/README.md

-# Daily Vocab - Pronunciation & Translation Extension
+# Daily Vocab — A Minimal Chrome Extension for Pronunciation & Vocabulary Review

 > A minimal Chrome extension for non-native English speakers to quickly check pronunciation while reading, with intentional vocabulary review.